JoshuaKGoldberg/Goldblog/content/blog/configuring-eslint-prettier-and-typescript-together/index.md

 -   **[typescript-eslint](https://typescript-eslint.io)** allows ESLint to parse TypeScript code and exposes TypeScript type checking APIs to ESLint rules

 [Linting TypeScript in 2023](https://github.com/JoshuaKGoldberg/linting-typescript-in-2023): is a demo repo showing configurations for all those tools, as well as an example of using three type-checked typescript-eslint rules to catch three bugs in a React app.

+See also the separate [FAQs article](../configuring-eslint-prettier-and-typescript-together-faqs) for assorted questions on static analysis.

 ### Supporting Open Source Projects